 My First Profitable Flips: Starting with $1 T-Shirts

 At thrift stores, I could pick up t-shirts for $1 or $2 and sell them for about $10.

 I was able to make money doing this, but it was nowhere near enough to reach my goal of matching the current paycheck.
-(At the time, I was in college working a retail job that paid slightly more than minimum wage.)
+(At the time, I was looking for a better way to make money in college than working a retail job that paid slightly more than minimum wage.)

 At best, I was making a $10 profit for each item I sold, and at the peak was selling 5 items per week.
 It’s good that I was making some money on the side pretty consistently, but I became hungry for more and started to brainstorm ideas.

 Thinking back again to the successful commodity traders, I recognized the obvious fact that the reason that these traders became millionaires is because they were trading in large quantities of money.

 I had also been watching the TV show Million Dollar Listing at the time, where real estate agents made as much money selling one house as the average American would earn in a year.
 They did basically the same amount of work as the typical real estate agent but made ten times more simply because they were selling houses that were ten times more.

 I was selling $50-$100 items and making about $10 per sale and $50 per week, so I thought, why don’t I sell items that are priced at $500-$1000 and make $100 per sale and $500 per week?